Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 ### **CERTIFICATES**
-- **The PopAging DataViz Workshop**, issued by the Consortium on Analytics for Data-Driven Decision-Making (CAnD3), 2024
-- **R Programming Summer Camp: Introduction to Data Science in R and Documenting in Quarto**, issued by McGill University, 2024
 - **Canadian Statistics and Microdata for the Social Sciences**, issued by Concordia University, 2023
 - **Gender-Based Analysis Plus**, issued by Government of Canada, 2024
 - **Gender and Health: Awareness, Analysis, and Action**, issued by Pan American Health Organization, 2024